-The United Kingdom (UK) will leave the European Union (EU) on 31st October 2019.
+The United Kingdom (UK) will leave the European Union (EU).
 Whilst there is little certainty around Brexit there are practical guides to help mitigate the risks and maximise the opportunities of Brexit as well as up to date information about how the UK’s departure will affect businesses and individuals and what to do to prepare.

 These guides provide the practical information businesses need to prepare themselves for how and when they need to act ensuring compliance with any changes in law or regulation that will affect them.

-SELEP has also compiled a full list of Brexit Readiness events taking place across Essex, Kent & Medway, and Sussex in October.
+SELEP has also compiled a full list of Brexit Readiness events taking place across Essex, Kent & Medway, and Sussex.
 Click here to view the events schedule.

 These events are supported by the Growth Hub local to your area.
 Further information on the support available from your local Growth Hub can be found below.